JulienRemy/PSyclone/README.md

 # Introduction #

-Welcome to PSyclone `autodiff` fork, a prototype implementation of forward- and reverse-mode automatic differentation in PSyclone.
+Welcome to PSyclone `autodiff` module fork, a prototype implementation of forward- and reverse-mode automatic differentation in PSyclone.

+Please see [psyclone-autodiff on ReadTheDocs](https://psyclone-autodiff.readthedocs.io/) for more information.

 For PSyclone itself, see [GitHub](https://github.com/stfc/PSyclone) and [ReadTheDocs](http://psyclone.readthedocs.io).

 # Description #